Jarryd460/Terraform-Fundamentals/README.md

 * Once the results have been reviewed, you can apply them by running "terraform apply".
 * To undo what has been applied, you can run "terraform destroy".

+##### Files and directory overview
+* .terraform - contains the code of the downloaded providers specified in main.tf.
+* terraform.tfstate - contains metadata about what resources and data has been deployed to the provider via terraform as well as sensitive information like database password.
+This can be stored locally as in this scenario or in the cloud which allows collaboration easy with other developers.
+    * Terraform Cloud
+    * Self-managed such as AWS
+* terraform.lock.hcl - contains the specific dependencies and providers that are installed in this directory.

 ##### 02-Overview
 * The main.tf is the most basic terraform configuration that you can have.
 It creates a EC2 instance running Ubuntu.

+##### 03-Basics
+###### aws-backend
+* The main.tf setups an S3 bucket as well as a Dynamo DB to host and manage the terraform.tfstate file so that multiple people cannot run apply at the same time and cause unwanted results.
+* To do the above, we need to do some bootstrapping.
+    * We first apply the file with the backend section left out.
+    * We then add the backend section and run init.
+###### terraform-cloud-backend
+* The main.tf hosts the terraform.tfstate file on terraform cloud platform.